Vyral/base-template/_posts/2019-04-29-whats-there-to-love-and-hate-about-buying-in-spring.md

 &nbsp;

 * **Time-related pressure.** Like I said above, you’ll have to make decisions quicker in this market.
 If you have to sleep on it, odds are, you won’t get to sleep in it.
-Doing as much prep work up front while working with an agent who has their finger on the pulse of the market will help tremendously in this regard.&nbsp;
+Doing as much prep work up front as possible while working with an agent who has their finger on the pulse of the market will help tremendously in this regard.&nbsp;

 &nbsp;